swiftlang/swift-evolution/proposals/0000-updated-integers.md

 The `Arithmetic` protocol declares methods backing binary arithmetic operators, such as `+`, `-` and `*`; and their mutating counterparts.

+It provides a suitable basis for arithmetic on scalars such as integers and floating point numbers.

 Both mutating and non-mutating operations are declared in the protocol, however only the mutating ones are required, as non-mutating are provided by the